Erin woke up suddenly. Her hand was burning.

 Slowly, Erin clenched her bad hand to avoid screaming.
 The pain as her sliced hand throbbed and started to bleed grounded her.
 Silently, she stood up.

 The knife was on the table.
 Erin held it in her good hand and moved around.
 The stairwell was on the right side of the room.
-Anyone coming down wouldn’t be able to see her if she was in the rightmost corner.
+Anyone coming down wouldn’t be able to see her if she were in the rightmost corner.

 The creaking stopped for a moment as the intruder reached the top of the stairs.
 Erin waited.
 It would come down.
 And when it did, she’d get one chance to attack first.